 To assess the generalization capability of the proposed framework beyond controlled synthetic settings, we further evaluate the model on the Electricity Load Diagrams 2011--2014 dataset from the UCI Machine Learning Repository \cite{electricityds}.
 This dataset consists of electricity consumption measurements recorded at 15-minute intervals for a large number of individual customers over multiple years and is widely used as a benchmark for long-horizon time-series forecasting.

 Following standard practice, the data are normalized on a per-meter basis and segmented into sliding windows of fixed length.
 Each input sample consists of a multivariate sequence of length \(T=160\), with the forecasting target defined as the patch-level average load of a selected meter.
-The same patch size and forecasting horizon used in the synthetic experiments are retained, enabling a consistent evaluation protocol across datasets.
-Importantly, the convolutional patch encoder trained on synthetic data is reused without architectural modification, highlighting the length-agnostic and transferable nature of the learned local temporal representations.
+The same patch size and forecasting horizon used in the synthetic experiments are retained to ensure a consistent evaluation protocol across datasets.
+Notably, the convolutional patch encoder trained on synthetic data is reused without architectural modification, reflecting the length-agnostic nature of the learned local temporal representations.

-The proposed model achieves a Mean Squared Error (MSE) of 0.0136 and a Mean Absolute Error (MAE) of 0.0624 on the test split of the Electricity dataset.
-These results indicate accurate short-horizon forecasting under a real-world setting characterized by strong periodicity, noise, and long-range temporal dependencies.
-The low MAE value, measured on normalized data, suggests that the model effectively captures both short-term load fluctuations and broader consumption patterns.
+On the Electricity Load Diagrams dataset, the proposed model achieves a Mean Squared Error (MSE) of 0.0136 and a Mean Absolute Error (MAE) of 0.0624 on the test split.
+These results indicate accurate short-horizon forecasting in a real-world setting characterized by strong periodic structure, noise, and long-range temporal dependencies.
+The relatively low MAE value, computed on normalized data, suggests that the model is able to capture both fine-grained load variations and broader consumption trends.

-The strong performance on electricity load data can be attributed to the architectural separation between local and global modelling stages.
-Electricity consumption exhibits smooth intra-day dynamics combined with repeating daily and weekly cycles.
-The convolutional patch encoder operates on short temporal segments, suppressing local noise and extracting stable short-range patterns, while the Transformer focuses on modelling dependencies across patches at a coarser temporal resolution.
-This division of labour allows the attention mechanism to operate on a more structured and compact representation, which appears particularly effective when longer temporal contexts are considered.
+The observed performance can be linked to the architectural separation between local and global modelling stages.
+Electricity consumption data exhibit smooth intra-day dynamics alongside recurring daily and weekly patterns.
+The convolutional patch encoder processes short temporal segments, reducing local noise and extracting stable short-range features, while the Transformer focuses on modelling dependencies across patches at a coarser temporal scale.
+This division of roles enables the attention mechanism to operate on more structured and compact inputs, which appears particularly beneficial when longer temporal contexts are considered.